cerebralatlas/i18n-flow/i18n-flow-docs/docs/en/guide/usage.md

 The typical workflow in i18n Flow is as follows:

 1. Create a project in the admin panel
+2. Invite team members with appropriate roles (viewer, editor, or owner)
-2. Define supported languages
+3. Define supported languages
-3. Use the CLI to scan source code for translation keys
+4. Use the CLI to scan source code for translation keys
-4. Push translation keys to the server
+5. Push translation keys to the server
-5. Add translation content in the admin panel
+6. Add translation content in the admin panel
-6. Sync translations back to your development project
+7. Sync translations back to your development project
-7. Integrate translations into your application
+8. Integrate translations into your application

 ## Step 1: Create a Project